-- 1. An understanding of the "Principles" of production, or how asphalt plants are designed to work, - 2.
-A focus on the "Best Practices" of production, or how to properly operate the plant to make consistent, high quality mix, in today's world, and - A review of "Equipment Management" topics for production facilities, because hot mix plants have unique requirements that are not shared with other types of construction equipment.
+- 1. An understanding of the "Principles" of production, or how asphalt plants are designed to work (great for new employees), - 2.
+A focus on the "Best Practices" of production, or how to properly operate the plant to make consistent, high quality mix, in today's world (great for plant and quality control personnel) - 3.
+A review of "Equipment Management" topics for production facilities, because hot mix plants have unique requirements that are not shared with other types of construction equipment (great for plant operating / plant maintenance personnel)